 Security oversight: The big picture view of security 2018

-On an almost daily basis, organizations from around the world suffer information security breaches.
+On an almost daily basis, organisations from around the world suffer information security breaches.
 These breaches cost billions of dollars annually and are a lucrative opportunity for cyber criminals.
-This risk is universal, with large, mature organizations that employ big security teams often being just as susceptible as smaller organizations.
-While many companies implement an information security program to protect against these risks, one key aspect is often lacking: effective business metrics to measure and oversee their security posture.
+This risk is universal, with large, mature organisations that employ big security teams often being just as susceptible as smaller organisations.
+While many companies implement an information security programme to protect against these risks, one key aspect is often lacking: effective business metrics to measure and oversee their security posture.

 The seven elements of lean, change-instigating metrics to monitor your security posture

 To mature your existing security reporting into a comprehensive set of insightful security metrics you must first understand the relative reliance your organisation has on each security control domain.
 This can be achieved by leveraging your asset inventory, threat assessment and risk register to map these to your adopted information security control framework (e.g. ISO 27001 Annex A or NIST Cyber Security Framework).
 This enables you to understand both the inherent and residual risk exposure levels for each of the security control domains, such as access management, supplier security and incident management.
 Once you have this view of critical and ‘not-as-critical’ security control domains that you are distributing resources towards, you’ll be able to allocate effort in creating and monitoring metrics accordingly across each domain.

 When it comes to developing the metrics for each of these domains, the following seven elements are critical for success:

 - Actionable: Consider what action would be taken if the metric was reported at an extreme level.
 If nothing significant is likely to be changed as a result of a sudden change in the metric then it’s probably a waste of time to collect, analyse and present in the first place.
 The more drastic the action that will be taken as a result of a sudden change in the metric, the better the metric is in this way.